opencv/opencv_attic/opencv_extra/3d/tracker3D/readme.txt

 -------------------------------------------
 Introduction
 -------------------------------------------
-createsamples application was developed to obtain automatically training images from video or camera only by selecting an object in one frame.
+tracker3D application was developed to obtain automatically training images from video or camera only by selecting an object in one frame.
 To do so you need only a pre-recored video or live input from camera.